Quizz1Cal/Learning-Java/README.md

 # Lecture Questions/Misc Notes
 - Use hackerrank, codecademy, codesignal for practice problems
 - He will use questions from the grok to test us in midsem
-- PRACTICE READING IN CSV
-- Okay so for a class with default attributes, can a subclass access?
-YES.
-But only subclasses in the same package!
+- Revise arrays, Comparable<T>
-- PUBLIC AND STATIC ARE DEFAULT?
+- PUBLIC AND STATIC ARE DEFAULT? (it was in a lecture)
-- If a method doesn’t use any instance variables, it should be static.
-APPLY THIS TO PROJECT
+- So local variables don't have defaults, but instance (class) variables do
 - Use of random
 - Slide 44 of Lecture 9 is still weird to me
 - Slide 47 of Lec9: "Makes the subclass behaviour available when using variables of a superclass" what?
 - Do we need to learn git?
 - Why is slide 13 Lec12 an interface and not an abstract?
 - What the hell is slide 28 Lec12?

+# Midsem Sample Questions

 ## Brief Slick Notes for Midsem
 - Slick is a java graphics library built on top of *Light Weight Java Gaming Library* (LWJGL)